Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 7. Storage

 Gone are the days of using hard drives.
-Buy a laptop with SSD storage if you want the best performance and high I/O speed.
+Buy a laptop with SSD storage for the best performance and high I/O speed.

 SSD storage is generally expensive.
 If you are tight on budget, you can opt for a laptop with an SSD and a hard drive.
 Install your operating system in the SSD and store your files in the HDD; you will be good to go.